zPhenomm/masterthesis/README.md

 ### Running the project:
 - Install Python (Version >= 3.10) and pip
 - Install all requirements listed in `requirements.txt`
-- Run `python3 main.py` in the project directory with either the provided input files to verify the results of this thesis or with own dataset.
-Be aware that using the provided input the produced results will take around 13GB of space.
+- Run `python3 main.py` in the terminal in the project directory with either the provided input files to verify the results of this thesis or with own dataset.
+Be aware that using the provided input the produced results require about 13GB of space.
 - Clear results from project directory before running again to avoid filename conflicts

 ### Running the project with Docker:
+- Install Docker if it's not natively supported by your OS.
-- Navigate to the project folder in your filesystem.
+- Navigate in the terminal to the project folder in your filesystem.
 - Build the image (~4GB): `docker build -t thesis .`
 - Run the project and save results to a Docker volume: `docker run -it --name thesis-container -v thesis_results:/usr/src/app/results thesis`
 - Shutdown the Docker container: `docker stop thesis-container && docker rm thesis-container`